Transitioning from Technical Professional to Manager (Pt 1 of 2)

-Transitioning from a technical role into a managerial position is a query I encounter repeatedly.
-I felt the best way to get some deep-rooted answers, was to go to the source and put the question to some well-respected and reputable individuals working within the industry.
+Transitioning from a technical role into a managerial position is a topic I encounter repeatedly.
+I felt the best way to get some deep-rooted answers, was to go to the source and put questions to some well-respected and reputable individuals working within the industry.
 For the purpose of this post, I specifically targeted those that commenced their careers in hands-on technical positions before transitioning into management.

 Anonymous, IT Director, Dublin

 Q & A

 - What motivated you to move from being technically hands-on to a management position?

 - “I was looking for a new challenge and wanted to progress my career.”
 (Anon)

 - “Coming from an operations background, I wanted the opportunity to influence and shape the technologies from an early stage.”
 (G, Hand).